 ● Have a disagreement

 ● Want to learn from each other/ Need to make decisions

 Many a time, an acceptable resolution to the issue is found during the discussions, through sharing and respectful listening by all parties.
 The offender may acknowledge the harm done and take action to compensate/ apologize/ demonstrably alter behaviour/ perform community service etc thereby restoring justice at a personal and community level.

 Some members of the Enfold Team have received training in Restorative Justice from

 Ms Sujatha Baliga and Ms Nuri Nusrat from the Restorative Justice Project, USA and from Ms Sonya Shah of the Ahimsa Collective, USA.

-Enfold is applying Restorative Approaches in the following contexts/ places from 2018 onwards:
+Enfold is fostering application of Restorative Approaches in the following contexts and ways from 2018 onwards:

 To initiate this work in your organization/ community or to learn more about Restorative Approaches, please contact firstname.lastname@example.org